Skip to content

 How you're taught

 Work based learning and industry engagement are at the heart of this course.
-Students will engage with live and technical events run as part of Confetti X and Metronome to produce Virtual Production content working with professionals and students on other Postgraduate pathways to deliver tailor made content.
+Students will engage with live and technical events to produce Virtual Production content working with professionals and students on other Postgraduate pathways to deliver tailor made content.

-Collaboration and networking with industry professionals through Confetti's multiple industry links within the wider creative technology community will also be an integral part of the course.
+Collaboration and networking with industry professionals through our multiple industry links within the wider creative technology community will also be an integral part of the course.

 Careers and employability